Su-Ng/NLB/README.md

 In order to find out if it is going towards a positive trend or negative trend, we plot out the data in years.

 ![Tremd.png](Trend.png)

+From the years 2007 and 2013 there is an increasing amount of Singapore EBooks being added.
+In 2013 there is a decrease in the number of EBooks being added.